AustinTSchaffer/Notebook/OMSCS/Courses/OMSCS Courses and Specializations.md

 	- [ ] [CS 6601 Artificial Intelligence](https://omscs.gatech.edu/cs-6601-artificial-intelligence)
 	- [ ] [CS 7637 Knowledge-Based AI](https://omscs.gatech.edu/cs-7637-knowledge-based-artificial-intelligence-cognitive-systems)
 	- [ ] [CS 7641 Machine Learning](https://omscs.gatech.edu/cs-7641-machine-learning)
 - Electives I'm interested in taking.
 This is a subset of all the electives offered for this specialization, of which I'd need to select **at least 2**.
 I've ordered this shorter list of electives from most-most interested to least-most interested.
-Turns out I;m really only interested in the Core courses for this specialization.
+Turns out I'm really only interested in the Core courses for this specialization.
 	- [ ] [CS 7632 Game AI](https://omscs.gatech.edu/cs-7632-game-ai)
 	- [ ] [CS 6440 Introduction to Health Informatics](https://omscs.gatech.edu/cs-6440-intro-health-informatics)
 - Please refer to the Computing Systems Specialization section for all other courses that I'll be using to complete this degree/specialization.